How to travel from CZECHOWICE-DZIEDZICE to STRYI?

 The city is also an important transportation hub, thanks to its location on rail and road routes connecting western Ukraine with the rest of the country.

-Stryisk is located in western Ukraine, about 70 kilometers southwest of Lviv.
+Stryi is located in western Ukraine, about 70 kilometers southwest of Lviv.
 The city is well connected to other centers in the region, thanks to its transportation network, including rail and road links.
-Its proximity to the mountains, especially the Carpathian Mountains, makes the city a picturesque setting and a convenient starting point for tourists heading to the mountains.
+The city's proximity to the mountains, especially the Carpathian Mountains, makes it a picturesque setting and a convenient starting point for tourists heading to the mountains.

 © 2025 Sindbad